Ask Krrish Contact Us

 2. @future Methods

-methods are a simple way to run Apex code in its own thread, at a later time.
-They are particularly useful for making callouts to external web services and for offloading long-running operations from the main transaction.
+@future methods run Apex code in its own thread, at a later time.
+Particularly useful for making callouts to external web services and offloading long-running operations.

 Key Characteristics: